mattdburke/mattdburke.github.io/_publications/2019-consumer-finance.md

 We ask if consumer finance websites are easy enough to understand.
 Our results show that all consumer finance websites are hard to read.

 [Download paper here](https://doi.org/10.1016/j.econlet.2019.01.004)

-Recommended citation: Burke, M., & Fry, J. (2019).
-How easy is it to understand consumer finance?.
-Economics Letters, 177, 1-4.